not9ahmed/ml-specialization/advanced-learning-algorithms/week-2/neural-network-training.md

 $$
 }

-The key thing here is to Computing the partial derivative for Gradient Descent using algorithm called **"Back Propagation"**
+The key thing here is Computing the partial derivative for Gradient Descent using algorithm called **"Back Propagation"**

 ```
 model.fit(X,y, epouchs=100)